Bug report #6718

 - The layer being edited has the "edit" icon in the layer manager.

-#1 Updated by ramon . over 7 years ago
+#1 Updated by ramon . almost 8 years ago

 I think this is more general than just the edit button.
 For example, I routinely encounter something very like this if I'm zooming around an image and selecting the pan tool while QGIS is thinking, results in the pan tool not being selected once QGIS stops thinking.